• Skip to primary navigation

 You only need simple and fresh ingredients for this recipe that you can easily find at any grocery store:

-• Chicken thighs - I love using chicken thighs in this recipe because they always stay juicy and are very hard to dry out.
-I opt for a skin-on bone-in chicken thigh since I find it works best in this recipe!
+• Chicken thighs - I use skin-on bone-in chicken thighs because they always stay juicy and are nearly impossible to dry out.

 • Avocado oil - Neutral oil is best for searing chicken so it has a lower smoke point and doesn't burn.
 I like to use avocado oil but you can also use a grapeseed or canola oil.